Robert-DeForrest-Reynolds/EliJ/README.md

  - Graphical Implementations should be accessible within the Standard Library
  - There are many ways to say something, there is only one best way to do something, and it has to be obvious.
  - Complexity flourishes with creative simplicity.
- - Higher-Level Abstractions are never a bad thing.
+ - Higher-Level Abstractions are never a bad thing, as long as you they are named right, and plug in play compatibility.
+So, yeah, there's that.